OlenaPosternak/genesis-school/README.md

-To check the project you need to install the  CORS plugin in Chrome.
-Since the backend has certain restrictions on CORS:
+To check the project you need to install the  CORS plugin in Chrome and turn it On Since the backend has certain restrictions on CORS:

 https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf